-- A. At-risk adult or pediatric patients who are suspected to be victims of abuse or exploitation, as defined in Colorado Revised Statutes §19-3-304, should be reported in a manner consistent with agency guidelines/procedures. - B. Any "suspected" or known incident of child abuse must be reported - C. Protecting patient confidentiality does not legally justify a failure to report - D. There is established immunity for reporters "acting in good faith" - E. Domestic violence reporting is mandated if you are treating an adult with domestic assault injury
+- A. An at-risk elder or at-risk adult with intellectual and developmental disability (per Colorado Revised Statutes §18-6.5-102), or child who are suspected to be victims of abuse, neglect, or exploitation, as defined in Colorado Revised Statutes §19-3-304, should be reported in a manner consistent with agency guidelines/procedures within 24 hours. - B. Any "suspected" or known incident of abuse, neglect, or exploitation must be reported - C. Protecting patient confidentiality does not legally justify a failure to report - D. There is established immunity for reporters "acting in good faith" - E. Domestic violence reporting is mandated if you are treating an adult with domestic assault injury